scalawithcats/scala-with-cats/src/pages/type-classes/instance-selection.md

 val shapes: List[Shape] = circles
 ```

+Generally speaking, covariance is used for outputs:
+data that we can later get out of a container type such as `List`,
+or otherwise returned by some method.

+**Contravariance**

 What about contravariance?
 We write contravariant type constructors
 with a `-` symbol like this: